isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: A Photo Essay.md

 <div style="background-color: white;"> The $15,000 Mace was made by Messrs Hamilton & Inches, Goldsmiths of Edinburgh.
 Loke was one of the committee members (including university professors and Raffles Museum staff) who suggested the design motifs. <i>National Museum of Singapore, accession no. 2003-00230-001</i>.</div>

 #### **A Pioneer in Local Film Production**
-In 1953, Loke Wan Tho set up Cathay-Keris with Ho Ah Loke, expanding the Cathay film distribution business into film production.
+In 1953, Loke Wan Tho set up Cathay-Keris with Ho Ah Loke, expanding the [Cathay](/history-cathay-cinema-2022) film distribution business into film production.
 Cathay-Keris was Singapore’s second film studio and was a competitor to Shaw’s Malay Film Productions.
-These were the only two film studios in Singapore for the next 20 years, which was known as the golden age of the studios.[^5]
+These were the only two film studios in Singapore for the next 20 years, a period known as the golden age of the studios.[^5]

 ![cathay keris](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/cathay-keris.jpg)
 <div style="background-color: white;"> Cathay-Keris studio on East Coast Road in the 1950s.<i> Image reproduced from Raphaël Millet, Singapore Cinema (Singapore : Editions Didier Millet, 2006), 35</i>.</div>